Santa Barbara Distracted Driving Attorneys

 The scary thing is that there’s nothing you can do to make another driver pay attention.
 These accidents are the result of pure negligence; if you’re injured, do not allow the at-fault driver to get away with it.

 Following a collision, immediately ensure that anyone at the scene who is injured receives medical attention and call emergency services as appropriate.
 Make sure you remain at the scene to give your contact information, and get information from anyone else involved in the accident and from all witnesses.
 If the at-fault drivers attempt to leave the scene, get any information you can about them and their vehicles.
 When a police officer arrives, give an accurate description of what happened and include details about the other driver being distracted.
 Do not take responsibility for the accident if you were not at fault.

 After an accident, do not sign anything provided to you by an insurance company, even your own.
 Speak to a Santa Barbara car accident lawyer immediately and make sure your attorney reads everything before you sign it.
 Your lawyer can advise you on how to move forward; all details you have about the other driver being distracted can help strengthen your case.

 If you or a loved one has been injured by an inattentive driver, it is NOT your fault.
 Speak to one of our experienced distracted driver accident lawyers to explore your options and make sure your rights are protected.
 A civil lawsuit can help you with medical expenses, offset lost income due to injuries or changes in lifestyle, and help discourage others from driving while distracted.

 Do not suffer alone after an accident caused by the negligence of a distracted driver.
 You deserve compensation for your pain and the expenses you face after a collision.
-Call us at NordstrandBlack PC at (866) 298-2041.
+Call the skilled Santa Barbara car accident attorneys at NordstrandBlack PC at (866) 298-2041.
 Tell us about your situation and we can discuss your options moving forward.